Coritiba Foot Ball Club: Name

 The current and official name of the city of Curitiba was established in 1919, ten years after the foundation of club, which was actually called Coritiba.
-Because of tradition, the club kept its original name along with the words "foot ball" and "club".
+In the early years of football in Brazil, many English terms were used, such as "match", "ground" and "players".
+It is likely that the founders of Coritiba used these terms, and the name "Foot Ball Club" was the most correct name at the time.
+It has not been changed since then.

 The name "Curitiba" had gone through many orthographies throughout history, such as Coritiba and Curityba due to cultural diversities throughout the city.

 Colors and logo

 The club colors are green and white, the colors of the Paraná state flag.

 Founded on 12 October 1909, Coritiba is the oldest "green and white" team in Brazilian football.

 The club's logo is a green globe with the initials CFC in white across the centre, along with twelve white stylised pine seeds.
 The logo's colors, green and white, are the same as Paraná state flag's.

 Coritiba's first logo was simple: a white background inside a green circle, with the initials CFC in green.